splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 ``<subscription_id>/<resource_group_name>/<resource_provider_namespace>/<resource_name>``

-The Azure integration truncates the dimension value to 256 bytes, which is the maximum length of an Splunk Observability Cloud dimension value.
+The Azure integration truncates the dimension value to 256 bytes, which is the maximum length of a Splunk Observability Cloud dimension value.

 If you install collectd on an Azure Compute Virtual Machine instance using the :new-page:`standard install script <https://github.com/signalfx/signalfx-collectd-installer>`,